iver56/audiomentations/docs/waveform_transforms/room_simulator.md

     incorrect results.

 [`max_order`](#max_order){ #max_order }: `Optional[int]` • range: [1, 30]
-:   :octicons-milestone-24: Default: `None`.
+:   :octicons-milestone-24: Default: `1`.
 Maximum order of reflections for the Image
     Source Model.
 E.g. a value of 1 will only add first order reflections while a value of 30 will add a diffuse reverberation tail.
+Ignored when `calculation_mode=="rt60"`.

 [`leave_length_unchanged`](#leave_length_unchanged){ #leave_length_unchanged }: `bool`
 :   :octicons-milestone-24: Default: `False`.
 When set to True, the tail of the sound